 Kassia St Clair is a design journalist and author based in London.
 She graduated from Bristol University in 2007 and went on to do a master’s degree at Oxford.
 There she wrote her dissertation on women’s masquerade costumes during the eighteenth century and graduated with a distinction.

 She has since written about design and culture for publications including The Economist, House & Garden, Quartz and the New Statesman.
 She has been Elle Decoration’s columnist since 2013, is a former assistant books & arts editor for The Economist, and has contributed to BBC Radio 4’s Saturday Live, Woman’s Hour, RTE’s History Show, Monocle 24’s Section D and BBC Radio 5 Live.
 You can see a selection of her published work under the journalism tab; details of upcoming talks are under the events tab.

 Her first book, ‘The Secret Lives of Colour’, was published in the UK by John Murray in October 2016; it will be published in America on October 24th and is being translated into six other languages.
 To find out more, visit the books tab.
-She is currently working on her second book while co-hosting Always Take Notes, a podcast about writers and writing and giving talks about colour at venues including Tate Liverpool, Christie’s and Soho House.
+She is currently working on her second book while co-hosting Always Take Notes, a podcast about writers and writing and giving talks about colour at venues including Tate Liverpool, the V&A and Soho House.